tahrer007/tahrer007/README.md

 # 💫 About Me:
 Hi there 👋, I'm Tahrer 🤓🤖 <br>
-- 👀 I’m interested in technology, programming, Sci-fi👽🤖 & animation movies 📽️🍿<br>
-and football (RealMadrid fan)⚽🏆.<br>
+👀 I’m interested in technology, programming, Sci-fi👽🤖 & animation movies 📽️🍿 and football (RealMadrid fan)⚽🏆.<br>
-- 👩‍💻I'm a Full-Stuck Developer<br><br> -💻 Currently working on [Digital saving boxes](https://github.com/tahrer007/saving-box).💳💸<br>
+👩‍💻I'm a Full-Stuck Developer<br><br> -💻 Currently working on [Digital saving boxes](https://github.com/tahrer007/saving-box).💳💸<br>
-- 🌱 Currently seeking a full-time job where I can use my skills to make the world a better place while learning from experts.
+🌱 Currently seeking a full-time job where I can use my skills to make the world a better place while learning from experts.

 ## 🌐 Socials: